-Senior defenseman Stephanie Gavronsky had two goals and an assist for the Huskies
+Senior defenseman Stephanie Gavronsky registers two goals and assist for Huskies

 Northeastern women's hockey started its season in style with a comprehensive 6-0 romp in an exhibition contest over the Ottawa Jr. Senators on Friday, Sept.
 23. Freshman center Kendall Coyne made the most of her debut at Matthews Arena, netting twice for the Huskies and adding an assist in the victory.

 After holding their own against a talented Huskies side in the first period, the Senators came undone in the second, allowing three goals in just over eleven minutes and losing the shots battle, 18-4.
 As Northeastern finally began to dominate the run of play, junior winger Brittany Esposito opened the scoring at 6:42 with a wristed rocket over the left shoulder of Ottawa goaltender Cassie Charette.

 Junior center Rachel Llanes doubled Northeastern's lead four minutes later, after Esposito and junior defenseman Casie Fields worked the puck around the perimeter, finally finding the San Jose, Calif., native open in the high slot.